 This simply isn’t true!
 As soon as you quit smoking, your body starts to repair and regenerate.
-Your blood pressure will return to normal, your lungs will clear and sense of taste and smell will improve, all within the first 48 hours.
-After 1 year your heart attack risk will be half that of a smoker and after 10 years your risk of lung caner will be half that of a smoker.
+Your blood pressure will return to normal, your lungs will clear and your sense of taste and smell will improve, all within the first 48 hours.
+After 1 year your heart attack risk will be half that of a smoker and after 10 years your risk of lung cancer will be half that of a smoker.
 In addition, you will stop exposing your friends and family to passive smoke.

-2. I will gain weight: Most people believe that they will gain weight when they quit smoking, however this is not supported by medical evidence.
+2. I will gain weight: Most people believe that they will gain weight when they quit smoking, however, this is not supported by medical evidence.

 Although nicotine does make you burn calories faster, it is not a certainty that quitting smoking will cause you to gain weight.
 Lower levels of nicotine mean that your calorie requirements will be lower.
 You can therefore anticipate this and lower the calories you consume by starting a healthier diet or taking up a new sport or activity.

 When you are addicted to nicotine, the cravings in between cigarettes create anxiety and stress.
-Although having a cigarette does help to ease this anxiety, when you quit you will not experience this anxiety or stress in the first place and be calmer as a result.
+Although having a cigarette does help to ease this anxiety when you quit you will not experience this anxiety or stress in the first place and be calmer as a result.